Michael Proctor (footballer): Wrexham

 Proctor joined League Two club Wrexham on a month's loan in March 2007.
 This loan was extended until the end of the 2006–07 season in April.
 During this spell he scored two vital goals for Wrexham in their eventually successful survival bid.
 These were the winning goal in the 1–0 victory at local rivals Shrewsbury Town and the third goal in the Welsh club's 3–1 victory over Boston United which preserved the club's Football League status.
 He was released by Hartlepool in May 2007 and expressed an interest in joining Wrexham permanently.
 This move was confirmed in May 2007.
 He was transfer listed by Wrexham in May 2008 following the club's relegation to the Football Conference, despite finishing the season as the club's top scorer with 12 goals.
 In the summer of 2009 after talks with manager Dean Saunders, Proctor left the club by mutual consent.

-Media Work
+Media career

-From the start of the 2014/15 season, Michael began to work as a co-host for Sun FM's Into The Light football show, discussing all things Sunderland with the duo of Stephen Goldsmith and Gareth Barker of the Wise Men Say podcast; Proctor added expert opinion to the comments of Goldsmith and Barker.
+From the start of the 2014–15 season, Michael began to work as a co-host for Sun FM's into The Light football show, discussing all things Sunderland with the duo of Stephen Goldsmith and Gareth Barker of the Wise Men Say Podcast; Proctor added expert opinion to the comments of Goldsmith and Barker.
 This isn't an area of work Michael had intentionally planned on getting into after retiring, as he had previously been involved in coaching at East Durham College.
-Since becoming a frequent visitor to the Stadium of Light to undergo his media duties, Michael has begun to work closer with the Sunderland media team, most notably interviewing Jermain Defoe about his winning goal in a game against fierce rivals Newcastle United.
+Upon becoming a frequent visitor to the Stadium of Light to undergo his media duties, Michael begun to work closer with the Sunderland media team, most notably interviewing Jermain Defoe about his winning goal in a game against fierce rivals Newcastle United.

+Coaching career

+Proctor returned to part-time session coaching with Sunderland’s academy while still a member of the Wise Men Say Podcast, but stepped aside from all media work to return to full-time coaching after Sunderland’s relegation from the Premier League.
+He was appointed manager of the Under 15’s and 16’s, while also assisting with the Under 23’s in 2018.

+By February 2022, Sunderland were in their fourth successive season in League One and sacked manager Lee Johnson after a 6-0 defeat at Bolton Wanderers.
+It was announced that the Under 23 manager Mike Dodds would team up with Proctor, his assistant, to jointly take charge of the first team on an interim basis.